snowplow-archive/snowplow.github.com/_posts/2016-09-13-introducing-sauna-a-decisioning-and-response-platform.md

 <h2 id="architecture">3.
 The Sauna architecture</h2>

 Sauna is a single executable, written in Scala using the [Akka actor framework] [akka].
-Sauna is composed of three distinct types of code module:
+Sauna is composed of three distinct types of module:

 * **Observers** sit waiting for specific events to occur, and when they occur, it is the observer's job to trigger the appropriate responder.
 Without observers, Sauna would have nothing to do
 * **Responders** carry out specific actions in third-party systems such as SendGrid and Optimizely when asked to by observers.
 Sauna ships with pre-defined responses
 * **Loggers** provide feedback to the end user on the status of a response.
 Logging is important because Sauna is an asynchronous technology - end users trigger responder actions indirectly, via observers, and the work of a responder happens "out of band", with no direct feedback to the end user

+This technical architecture shows how these module types fit together within Sauna:

 [!architecture-img] [architecture-img]

 <h2 id="sendgrid">4.
 Using Sauna with SendGrid</h2>

 <h2 id="optimizely">5.
 Using Sauna with Optimizely</h2>